Startup Fundraising 101: 4 Challenges in Fundraising and How to Overcome Them

 Singapore has long been regarded as one of the most business-friendly regions for startups.
 After all, startups that have reigned supreme in Southeast Asia, such as Grab and Lazada, originated from the Merlion City.
 The statistics certainly support this view, with the amount of money raised continuing to increase each year.

-Although Singapore is a fertile ground for startups, there are a few challenges that startups will likely face when it comes to fundraising.
-In this article, we will discuss the common challenges are and how to overcome them:
+Although fundraising in Singapore is relatively accessible to startups, there are a few challenges that startups will likely face when it comes to fundraising.
+Here are the top 4 things they have to hurdle in order to make their startup fundraising rounds successful:

 One of the components that investors will look at when deciding to invest in a new venture is whether it is viable and has enough market demand.
 Once it does, investors will determine how the business can scale its operations and reach in a cost-efficient way.
 This means that your startup must show its potential for growth at a minimal cost.

 However, achieving this can be a challenge because the capital needed for startups is enormous at the start to help them achieve the objectives mentioned above.
-Investors want to see that the business can ultimately have a higher profit margin and lower infrastructure and marketing investment.
+Investors want to see that the business can ultimately have a high profit margin while having lower infrastructure and marketing investment.
 You can achieve this in several ways, such as outsourcing your back-office needs to a third party.
-Doing so will minimise your overhead, and you do not need to deal with staff turnover.
+Doing so will not only free up more time for your company to focus on main growth tasks but also help in minimising your overhead.

-Since a startup is by definition just starting, they often find it difficult to determine the right amount of investment needed to grow or expand their business.
+One challenge in fundraising is figuring out what the “right” amount to ask from investors to grow or expand the business.
 While some may think that the higher the amount raised, the better, this is not necessarily the case.
 Remember that there will be added pressure as the amount raised increases.
 Are you ready for it?

 Having an executable business plan is crucial to come up with an appropriate figure.
 It is a detailed plan of how the funds raised will be allocated for the company's betterment, whether hiring employees for product research and development, a marketing push for exposure, or opening a new branch for wider coverage.

-Regardless, these plans should also come with realistic financial forecasts and outcome projections.
-Work with a professional to find the appropriate figure.
+Regardless, these startup fundraising rounds should come with realistic financial forecasts and outcome projections.
 Remember that nothing turns off investors more than unfeasible goals, such as gaining market share dominance in a month.
 Stick with measurable key milestones and achievements that are agreed upon beforehand.

 While angel investors are typically not involved in daily operations, their reach is dependent on their personal network only, whereas venture capital may offer a larger sum and more support.
 They will likely appoint someone to be involved in daily decision-making in your startup.
-Such help and funding will cause you to give up equity.
+Nevertheless, the help and funding you will receive from these investors will cause you to give up some equity.

-Once you get funded, the urge to splurge may creep in.
+Once you’ve hit your startup fundraising rounds goal, the urge to splurge may creep in.
 Avoid going on a shopping spree to purchase the latest gadgets or leasing new office space when your old tools still get the job done.
 Your job is not to impress people by flying in private jets or dining in Michelin-starred restaurants, but to be accountable to your investors.
 Essentially, hold off on extravagant spending until you bring in more revenue.

 Be frugal when it comes to ongoing expenses.
 There is an assumption that the higher the price, the better the product.
 While this may be true, it is not always the case.
 Frivolous spending can be a sign of poor management, and it may lead to your